lemurivolta/ink-atoms/README.md

 - `ActionExternalFunction` for *synchronous* external functions that *do not need to return a value*,
 - `FuncExternalFunction` for *synchronous* external functions that *need to return a value*, and finally
-- `CoroutineExternalFunction` for *asynchronous* external functions.
+- `CoroutineExternalFunction` for *asynchronous* external functions that can optionally return a value (see limitations below).

 In all cases, the steps are:

 - Extend the base class:

 ```csharp
 public class Test1PlaySoundExternalFunction : CoroutineExternalFunction {
   // ...
 ```

 - Call the constructor with the name of the external function:

 ```csharp
     public Test1PlaySoundExternalFunction() : base("playSound") { }
 ```

 - Override the `Call` method.
 According to the kind of base class, the method has a different signature:
     - `public abstract void Call(ExternalFunctionContext context);`
     - `public abstract T Call(ExternalFunctionContext context);`
     - `public abstract IEnumerator Call(ExternalFunctionContextWithResult context);`

 The ExternalFunctionContext provides access to the arguments.
-The asynchronous version (`ExternalFunctionContextWithResult`) also allows to set the return value, and works exactly like a coroutine, allowing to `yield` instructions and wait for the execution.
+The asynchronous version (`ExternalFunctionContextWithResult`) also allows to set the return value (*before* yielding the first time), and works exactly like a coroutine, allowing to `yield` instructions and wait for the execution.
 In any case, this method is called when the external function is called from ink.

 ### Command Line Parser

 A command line parser allows the parsing of lines starting with a specific marker (`@` by default) and to execute code when the line is read.
 The format of these lines are something like:

 ```
 @playSound soundName:"test sound" volume:3
 ```

 Where:

 - `@` is the prefix, marking the line as a command
 - `playSound` is the name of the command
 - `soundName` and `volume` are command's arguments
 - `3` is the value of the argument volume; if the argument contains spaces, it can be wrapped between quotes, like in `"test sound"`

 To implement a command line parser the flow is similar to the one of external functions.
 The differences are:

 - the base class is `CommandLineParser`
 - the method to implement is `Process`